-You can download these samples for free at the bottom of this page as an image.
+Or download these resume examples in PDF at the bottom of this page for free

-What to Highlight in Your Commercial Painter Resume
+What to Highlight

 No matter how long you have been in your career, there are three key things potential clients and employers will want to see before hiring you to be their Commercial Painter.